The usual way of a spectroscopist workflow consists in data

 (see also explanation below).
 Therefore, together with perfectly

-and uniformly structured package documentation (which is
+and uniformly structured documentation of R packages (which is

 already available within the RStudio) it represents an

-reducing of many steps which have to be otherwise performed by several
+reduction of many steps which have to be otherwise performed by several

 programs, as already mentioned above.
 Great spectroscopy